notclickable-jordan/starbase-80/readme.md

 ## 1.6.1

--   Added `iconBubblePadding` boolean option to categories and services.
-Only applies to non-URI icons.
+-   Added `iconBubblePadding` boolean option to categories and services

 ## 1.6.0